Fitness For Duty

 Loyola encourages employees to seek assistance voluntarily, before job performance is affected.
 The Employee Assistance Program is designed to offer assessment, referral, and/or short term counseling for personal problems, including stress, depression, grief, family, financial, legal problems, drug addiction and alcoholism.
 EAP services are free and confidential in accordance with state and federal law.

-- Medical Records (including Emergency Room records/charts) and EAP records are protected by state and federal confidentiality laws and Loyola policy.
+Medical Records (including Emergency Room records/charts) and Employee Assistance Program (EAP) records are protected by state and federal confidentiality laws and Loyola policy.
 The medical record of fitness for duty examination will be maintained in the offices of Occupational Health or another medical provider.
 EAP records will be maintained in EAP offices.
 Employee medical records and EAP records will not be released to unauthorized personnel without the employee's written consent or subpoena in accordance with state and federal laws.

 It is an employee's responsibility to report to work fit for duty and be able to perform his/her job duties in a safe, appropriate, and effective manner free from the adverse effects of physical, mental, emotional and personal problems.
 If an employee experiences any of these problems, he/she is encouraged to voluntarily seek assistance before his/her job performance is adversely affected.